-If you’re looking for an easy and delicious way to increase the amount of protein you eat without adding too much fat, these chicken tenderloins are what you’ve been searching for.
+If you’re looking for an easy and delicious way to increase the amount of protein you eat without adding much fat, these chicken tenderloins are what you’ve been searching for.
 They’re simple to make, can be prepared ahead and stored in the refrigerator or freezer, and go with just about any meal.
 For the health-conscious cooks out there, these homemade chicken tenderloins are a lot healthier than the deep fried frozen chicken tenders you’ll find at the grocery store.
 One chicken tenderloin adds about 14 grams of protein and only a gram and half of fat.
-Cooking them in extra virgin olive oil like I do does add to the fat total, but it’s a nominal amount, and EVOO is a minimally processed, heart healthy monounsaturated fat that is associated with reducing inflammation and promoting cardiovascular health. . . certainly a step up from the highly processed and pro-inflammatory seed oils found in most store bought chicken tenders from the freezer aisle.
+This recipe calls for cooking the chicken tenders in extra virgin olive oil, which does add a small amount of fat—but it’s a worthwhile choice.
+EVOO is a minimally processed, heart-healthy monounsaturated fat known for its anti-inflammatory properties and support of cardiovascular health.
+It’s certainly a step up from the highly processed, pro-inflammatory ingredients commonly used in most prepared chicken tenders in the freezer section of your grocery store.

 Meal Prep

 Chicken tenderloins are great for meal prep because their small size allows them to cook quickly compared to chicken breast.
 Although you could easily cut back on the amount of tenderloins you cook and make only enough for one meal, I recommend stepping up your meal prep game and batch cooking chicken tenderloins instead.
-Batch cooking is just a term for cooking in bulk.
-Batch cooking is always a winning strategy for successful meal prep and allows you to make enough food for multiple meals in a relatively short amount of time.
-Although a little more time is required on the front end, batch cooking saves time overall, and it’s nice to have extra protein ready to go in the freezer for a busy day when dinner just isn’t going to happen as planned.
+Batch cooking, cooking an item in bulk, is always a winning strategy for successful meal prep and allows you to make enough food for multiple meals in a relatively short amount of time.
+While batch cooking does take a bit more time upfront, it pays off in the long run.
+Having extra protein prepped and ready in the fridge or freezer makes it so much easier to pull together a quick, nourishing meal on those hectic days when dinner doesn’t go as planned.

-I buy a package of chicken tenderloins at Costco (that’s a lot of tenderloins to cook all at once, usually about 6 pounds!), and batch cook the entire package.
-Then I divide them into three containers.
-Two go in the freezer for a quick defrost in future weeks, and one in the refrigerator for various meals throughout the current week.
-If batch cooking is not your thing, you can easily reduce the amount of ingredients in this recipe to meal prep enough for just one week or even one day at a time.
+I like to grab a large package of chicken tenderloins at Costco—it’s usually around six pounds, so plenty to work with!
+I cook the whole batch at once, then divide it into three containers: two go into the freezer for quick, ready-to-go protein in the weeks ahead, and one stays in the fridge for easy meals throughout the current week.
+If batch cooking isn’t your style, no problem—you can simply scale down the recipe to prep just enough for one week or even a single day.

 What to Serve with Chicken Tenderloins

-The only seasoning added to these tenderloins is garlic salt and ground black pepper so they can really go with just about anything and take on the flavor of whatever you’re serving them with.
-If you’re not batch cooking, feel free to adjust the seasoning to your meal, like taco seasoning if you’re serving them in tacos.
+These chicken tenderloins are seasoned with garlic salt and black pepper, making them incredibly versatile—they pair well with just about anything and easily take on the flavors of whatever dish you’re serving.
+If you’re not batch cooking, feel free to tailor the seasoning to your meal.
+For example, try taco seasoning if you’re using them in tacos.

-Here are some of my favorite ways to enjoy chicken tenderloins. . .
+Here are a few of my favorite ways to enjoy chicken tenderloins…

 -Quality protein topping for a salad